-This report relates to the operation of the ZF UK Pension Plan ("the Plan") during the year ended 31 March 2021.
+This report relates to the operation of the ZF UK Pension Plan ("the Plan") during the year ended 31 March 2022.

-The Plan was established by a Trust Deed dated 6 August 2014.
+The Plan was established and governed by a Trust Deed dated 6 August 2014 and subsequent amendments.
 The Plan was a contracted-out salary related scheme.
 The Plan is a registered pension scheme under Schedule 36 of the Finance Act 2004.
 It was registered with Her Majesty's Revenue and Customs (HMRC) on 11 August 2014.

 The Plan was formerly known as the TRW Pension Plan.
-With effect from 31 December 2018 all of the assets and liabilities of both the ZF Lemforder (UK) Pension Plan and the ZF Great Britain Retirement Benefits Scheme were transferred into the Plan.
-This is referred to elsewhere within this report as the "Plan Merger".
 All sections of the Plan were closed to any future accrual from 30 January 2019.